 Bank of America offers 100 percent financing on practice loans up to $5 million.
 You can use funds to start, expand, or acquire a practice.
 The bank also makes loans to purchase office space, buy equipment, or consolidate debt.

 Working capital is included with certain loan types, such as startup and practice acquisition.
-BoA also provide business lines of credit and business credit cards to provide short-term working capital needs to established practice owners.
+BoA also provides business lines of credit and business credit cards to provide short-term working capital needs to established practice owners.

 Interest rates and loan terms are based on the type of financing you seek.
 Recent SBA data shows BoA has loaned an average of $1.1 million to doctors and $413,525 to dentists.

-- Determine your practice performance based upon revenue projections
+- Determine your practice performance-based upon revenue projections

 - Deliver a comprehensive evaluation of your practice

 - Offer business strategies to help you improve